What’s in the Library?

 Can I check out Library materials if I have fines?

-If your fines are over $10 and you are in grades 6-12, Teen Central can offer you fine forgiveness through our Second Chance Program.
+If you really messed up and your fines are MAJOR, we recommend our Second Chance Program.
 This program is a one-time chance to bring your card back into good standing, no questions asked.
 But remember, you can only take advantage of this program one time between grades 6 and 12, so use it wisely!

 Love to read?
 Need to read for school?
 Either way, we’ve got tons for you to choose from!
 The Young Adult Fiction, Nonfiction, and Audio books are housed on the shelves immediately outside Teen Central.
 The materials in this collection are selected by the Teen Services Librarian and cover a wide range of interests and reading levels.
 In general, the collection is designed to serve library users in grades 6-12.